antarcticrainforest/tintX/README.md

 ## Contributing
 Any contributions to improve this software in any way are welcome.
-Below is a check list that makes sure you contributions can bee added as fast as possible to the tintX:
+Below is a check list that makes sure your contributions can be added as fast as possible to tintX:

 - [ ] Create a fork of [this repository](https://github.com/antarcticrainforest/tintX)
      and clone this fork (not the original code)